 “But I think just after spending the time around the program at Clemson, he really, really enjoyed it.
 He felt like he fit right in with the coaches and the players he got to spend the evening with, and that’s probably his biggest thing right now is his comfortability is what he says.
 His comfortability and the program, the coaching staff, the players and then obviously the degree that comes along with the university that he chooses and the value of that.”

 Altogether it was a 35-hour round trip for Carman and Krause, who arrived at Clemson on Monday, spent the day on campus and traveled back home early Tuesday.

-The two took a tour of the facilities, saw the academic side of things, sat in on team and position meetings, attended the Tigers’ practice and watched a little film.
+The two took a tour of the facilities, saw the academic side of things, sat in on team and position meetings, attended the Tigers’ practice and watched film.
 Carman was able to hang out with some Clemson players and fellow recruits that evening.

 “I think coach Swinney was just kind of reiterating what they’re about as a program,” Krause said.
 “How they develop the culture, the expectations of their young men when they come in.
 Obviously where Jack would be fitting in that program if he came to Clemson and things like that.

 “I thought it was a really good job by coach Swinney the way he talked about character and academics and all of the other things involved with the decision-making process of a high school kid, picking a school.”

 According to Krause, Swinney made quite the impression on Carman.

 “He’s obviously a players’ coach and a coaches’ coach,” Krause said.
 “Everybody kind of leads in different ways, and coach Swinney’s leadership is he likes to roll his sleeves up and get right in there and get dirty with everybody along the way.
 That was evident by watching him at practice and just watching him in relationship with his guys throughout the facility there.”